Jadhusan24/Python-IPsecTunnel/README.md

 # How this Tunnel works?

 Basically, This Tunnel program runs in ubuntu box with TWO NIC interface, which one is assigned a static Ip Address and other one is TUN interface that works as a virtual NIC.
 We have to excute the same file in both the machines to work.
+After excuting I will do a ICMP test using {ping} from Virtual NIC (asa0) on VM1 to VM2.
+Use the following command ``ping -I 10.0.1.1 10.0.1.2``.
+The Ping will send a ICMP request from vm1 to vm2 but the asa0 has no routing therefore my Ipsec program will capture the traffic and encrypt the packet with AES algorithm.
+Then I encapsulates the packet within new IP packet and send it to Physical NIC on VM2.
+When the packet arrives to VM2's physical NIC, It decrypt the packet and Write it into It's Virtual NIC(asa0).
+Then VM2's Virtual NIC will send a ICMP reply to the request (ping), Ipsec will program capture the packet and encrypt it.
+Thats how the tunnel works.

 ## EXAMPLE
 Virtual Machines used for testing : </br>